alex-gutev/cl-form-types/README.md

 Determine the type of a form in a given environment.

+* `FORM`

-* `FORM` - The form of which to determine the type.
+   The form of which to determine the type.

+* `ENV`

-* `ENV` - The environment in which the form is found.
+   The environment in which the form is found.

+* `CONSTANT-EQL-TYPES`

-* `CONSTANT-EQL-TYPES` - If true an `EQL` type specifier is returned for all forms which evaluate to constant values.
-Otherwise (the default) an `EQL` type specifier is returned only for those forms which evaluate to a constant comparable with `EQL`.
+  If true an `EQL` type specifier is returned for all forms which evaluate to constant values.

+  If false (the default) an `EQL` type specifier is returned only for those forms which evaluate to a constant comparable with `EQL`.

+* `EXPAND-COMPILER-MACROS`

-* `EXPAND-COMPILER-MACROS` - If true compiler-macros are expanded in `FORM` and its subforms before determining the form type.
+  If true compiler-macros are expanded in `FORM` and its subforms before determining the form type.

 Returns the type specifier of the value to which `FORM` evaluates.
 If `FORM` evaluates to multiple values a `(VALUES ...)` type is